vuejs/rfcs/active-rfcs/0000-router-use-loader.md

     },

     // returns the result of the navigation that should be returned by the navigation guard
-    // see the section below for more details selectNavigationResult(results) {
+    // see the section below for more details about "Navigation Results" selectNavigationResult(results) {
       return results[0]
     }